-However, some interest was reopened after 3D acoustic simulations using radially-dependent heating rates derived from the flare radiative hydrodynamic (RADYN) simulations \citep{Allred2015} were used to realistically excite \citep[under review]{Stefan2025} sunquakes.
-There was evidence of LCPF generation in these global-Sun simulations covering the solar interior, chromosphere, and corona.
-The flare-excited disturbances propagated from the corona and into the chromosphere, similar to Moreton waves.
-The generation of coronal waves by proton or electron beams could help explain events where the Moreton waves, and their respective EUV waves, are observed without a CME, particularly for the electron beams that correspond to high-amplitude EUV and Moreton waves but hard-to-detect sunquakes \citep[under review]{Stefan2025}.
-Sunquakes are helioseismic waves generated by strong photospheric perturbations during solar flares and were discovered by \cite{Kosovichev1998} using Dopplergrams.
+However, interest was renewed after 3D acoustic simulations using radially-dependent atmospheric heating rates derived from the flare radiative hydrodynamic (RADYN) simulations \citep{Allred2015} were used to realistically excite sunquakes \citep{Sadykov2024}.
+Extension of these simulations to include the lower corona found evidence of LCPF generation by flare-accelerated particle beams \citep[under review]{Stefan2025}.
+These disturbances were excited in the atmosphere at the height of maximum energy deposition, typically the upper transition region.
+The expanding coronal wavefront refracted back across the transition region and propagated into the chromosphere where Moreton-wave-like signatures were generated.
+The generation of coronal waves by proton or electron beams could help explain events where the Moreton waves, and their respective coronal waves, are observed without a CME; in particular, \citet{Stefan2025} find that electron beams produce high-amplitude coronal and Moreton waves with hard-to-detect sunquakes.
+Sunquakes are internal helioseismic waves generated by strong photospheric perturbations during solar flares and were discovered by \cite{Kosovichev1998} using Dopplergrams obtained by the Michelson Doppler Imager (MDI) on SOHO \citep{Scherrer1995}.
 These acoustic waves travel through the solar convective zone and are observed after they are refracted upwards, spreading out in the photosphere---often anisotropically---following the impulsive phase of a flare.
-Recent modeling of sunquakes has suggested that particle beams accelerated by flare energies may be the excitation mechanism responsible for helioseismic events \citep{Sadykov2024}.
-In a prior study, at least half of the considered events were consistent with the electron beam hypothesis \citep{Stefan2020}.
+Recent modeling of sunquakes has suggested that particle beams accelerated by flare energies may be the excitation mechanism responsible for helioseismic events \citep{Sadykov2024,Granovsky2025}.
+In a prior study, at least half of the considered events were consistent with the electron-beam hypothesis \citep{Stefan2020}.